Totally Nonnegative Tropical Flags and the Totally Nonnegative Flag Dressian: The Totally Positive Complete Flag Variety and its Tropicalization

 We now take a moment to comment on similarities and differences between the extremal non-zero \Pl coordinates and the \textit{standard chamber minors} defined and studied in \cite{MR}.
-Marsh and Rietsch express the parameters in their parameterization of the TNN complete flag variety as Laurent monomials in the standard chamber minors, much as we do for the extremal non-zero \Pl coordinates.
-They also express the standard chamber minors as monomials in the parameters.
-However, in general, the standard chamber minors differ from our extremal non-zero \Pl coordinates.
+Marsh and Rietsch express the parameters in their parameterization of the totally nonnegative complete flag variety as Laurent monomials in the standard chamber minors and express the standard chamber minors as monomials in the parameters.
+We accomplish similar things with the extremal non-zero \Pl coordinates.
+However, in general, the standard chamber minors differ from the extremal non-zero \Pl coordinates.
 These differences are best illustrated by an example.